Dragon Quest X: Synopsis

-The story begins in the village of Tenton, focusing on the protagonist, an orphan living with their sibling.
+The story begins in the village of Tenton, focusing on the protagonist living with their sibling.
 The peace is shattered when Nelgel, the Lord of Hell, attacks the village.
-The protagonist's soul is transported to a shrine and placed within the body of a member of the five non-human tribes, while their sibling is transported to the past to protect her from Nelgel.
-Under the guidance of a sage, the protagonist travels to Astoltia searching for sacred emblems with which to reach Nelgel's lair.
+The protagonist's soul is transported to a shrine and placed within the body of a member of the five non-human tribes, while their sibling is accidentally transported to the past by the protagonist in an attempt to protect them from Nelgel.
+Under the guidance of a sage, the protagonist travels the main five continents of Astoltia searching for sacred emblems with which to reach Nelgel's lair.
 After collecting six out of ten emblems, the sage attempts to form a bridge to Nelgel's lair.
 This fails, and he decides to separate the protagonist's soul from their body in a desperate attempt to try another method.
-This proves to be successful, as the protagonist then meets the body's original owner.
+This proves to be successful, as the protagonist then meets their body's original owner.

 The protagonist's mission is made clear when they realize that a sacred vessel called the Ark of the Heavens is the only thing that can penetrate Nelgel's defenses.
 The protagonist then travels 500 years into the past, where the Ark of the Heavens was last used in recorded history.
 After fighting Razerburn, a demon bent on bringing Nelgel to life, the protagonist forges a friendship with a young boy who knew the secret to using the Ark of the Heavens.
-Returning to the present, the protagonist entered Nelgel's lair, and after a long battle, emerged successful.
-During the end credits, the protagonist is greeted by the sage from before, who informs them that despite Nelgel's defeat, the seal he had on the central continent was still active.
+Returning to the present, the protagonist enters Nelgel's lair to confront him, and emerges successful after a long battle.
+During the end credits, the protagonist is greeted by the sage from before, who informs them that despite Nelgel's defeat, the seal he had created to block access to the central continent is still active.